-Most campuses have a mandatory meal plans for certain on-campus students, such as those in resident halls.
-Whether you are experiencing a decline of in-person enrollment in this pool of students or it remains steady, it is beneficial to also tap into an often over-looked population for meal plans: elective meal plan participants.
+Most campuses have mandatory meal plans for certain on-campus students, such as those in resident halls.

+Whether you are experiencing a decline in enrollment in this pool of students, or it remains steady, it is beneficial to also tap into an often-overlooked population for meal plans: elective meal plan participants.